vhula/sgit/README.md

+# `sgit`

-# Configuration tool for git
+This is a tool for managing git configuration easily

 ## Table of contents
   * [Table of contents](#table-of-contents)